-The device contains an 8-bit PWM function.
+The HT48R0662 and HT48R067 each contain an 8-bit PWM function.
 Useful for such applications such as motor speed control, the PWM function provides outputs with a fixed frequency but with a duty cycle that can be varied by setting particular values into the corresponding PWM register.